fnproject/fn/examples/blog/README.md

 docker push $USERNAME/func-blog
 ```

-## Running it on Oracle Functions
+## Running it on FN

-First you need a running Oracle Functions API
+First you need a running FN API

 ### First, let's define this environment variables